 MS. FERTIG: Okay.
 Thank you for that explanation.
 And, also, just one other quick thing.
 I think it would be beneficial if -- these two audits have called this out.
 I think it would be beneficial to include a chart of what the exceptions are when you see that they're all in the same area.
 Because in the next one we're going to get to there are a lot that are missing deposit or receipt books.
-And in this particular one it's athletic funds.
+And in this particular those, that's going to mean something to you.
+But what I keep asking for is, are we sending laypeople to bulletins and accounting -- for instance, accounting books and guidelines as opposed to breaking it down so that they can understand it through procedures?
+Because we keep seeing repeat findings of the same nature which is, I think, a failure of them to understand what they need to be doing both at the school level and the Business Support Center.
+And so -- because that's one on page 109 and then there was an interesting -- and then on page 112 the steps that are being taken, the bottom of 112, in the event of an internal account entering a negative balance on a month-end report the following steps will be taken.
+In the first instance the Business Support Center specialist will immediately notify, via email, the Principal, Director of the Business Support Center, Manager of Internal Accounts, and appropriate District staff for the area.

+To what end?
+What does that accomplish?
+So I know these responses were reviewed, but, again, if you're an accountant, which is what was critical, accounting or finance for the Business one it's athletic funds.
 So if we could have that chart included, just to get to the visual point, you can kind of look at it and see what the exception was really easily and then maybe identify some problems that we need to address as a district.

 Dr. Lynch-Walsh, thank you for your patience.
 DR. LYNCH-WALSH: One of my better virtues, I'm sure.